 Te Tatau Kitenga provides expert advice and recommendations to Te Whatu Ora on youth-related topics and services, especially for SBHS priority groups.

 (see Te Tatau membership list in Documents section below)

 Te Rōpū Mātanga o Rangatahi

-Te Rōpū Mātanga provides leadership and advice to ensure that the work of Te Tatau Kitenga upholds te Tiriti o Waitangi and is focused on equity.
-Members of Te Rōpū Mātanga are also part of Te Tatau Kitenga, recognising the partnership required to embed te Tiriti o Waitangi and equity in this mahi.
+Te Rōpū Mātanga o Rangatahi provides leadership and advice to ensure that the work of Te Tatau Kitenga upholds Te Tiriti o Waitangi and is focused on equity.
+Members of Te Rōpū Mātanga o Rangatahi are also part of Te Tatau Kitenga, recognising the partnership required to embed te Tiriti o Waitangi and equity in this mahi.

-Te Tatau Kitenga supported a youth advisory group, known as the National Youth Committee for School Based Health Services (NYC) and focus groups to capture the voice of young people.
+In 2021, Te Tatau Kitenga supported a youth advisory group, known as the National Youth Committee for School Based Health Services (NYC) to develop a report that captured the voice of young people in SBHS.